idle-meerkat/sdevwiki-fork/Policer.md

 ```
 cat <MOUNTPOINT>/prestera/traps/cpu_code_stats
 ```
-the output of the command above is as follows:
+The output of the command above is as follows:
 ```
 5:200000
 26:200000